wuandr/wuandr.github.io/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Personal Notes

+Since Angular 17 uses a new builder, packages such as angular-cli-ghpages no longer work as they do not recognize the new file structure yet.
+To work around this, I removed the build directory from the gitignore list and used github actions to target the correct directory manually.